-To be sure, she had a nave faith that the same governments which restricted women could inexplicably be trusted to run schools uplifting women.
-Twentieth-century government schools have been catastrophes for women as well as men, graduating large numbers at high cost without the most fundamental skills.
+To be sure, she had a naive faith that the same governments which restricted women could inexplicably be trusted to run schools uplifting women.
+20th-century government schools have been catastrophes for women as well as men, graduating large numbers at high cost without the most fundamental skills.

 Wollstonecraft called for eliminating obstacles to the advancement of women.
 “Liberty is the mother of virtue,” she asserted, “and if women be, by their very constitution, slaves, and not allowed to breathe the sharp invigorating air of freedom, they must ever languish like exotics, and be reckoned beautiful flaws of nature.”